 Natural remedies are becoming a more popular choice for common ailments.
-Honey is currently being studied for treatment of conditions ranging from canker sores to wound healing.
+The medicinal benefits of honey for conditions ranging from canker sores to wound healing are being investigated.

 While there is currently no cure available for canker sores, treatment often includes the use of topical corticosteroids to reduce symptoms and duration.
 A recent study has investigated the benefits of honey compared with corticosteroid treatment for canker sores.
 Participants applied honey to the affected area 4 times daily, for a total of 5 days.
 Treatment with honey was compared with triamcinolone acetonide 0.1% (topical corticosteroid), or Orabase paste.
 A total of 94 participants were randomly assigned to one of the three treatment groups.
 Participants then reported on pain levels during the course of treatment.
 Other measurements included ulcer size, degree of erythema (redness and inflammation), and healing.
 Application of honey to canker sores reduced their size to a greater degree, and reduced pain quicker, compared to corticosteroid treatment.
 Honey was an effective treatment for canker sores, reducing pain, size, and erythema, providing an alternative natural remedy for the treatment of canker sores.